 At runtime, the amnesic scheduler decides whether recomputation along each RSlice(v) embedded into the binary by the compiler (Section 3.1) can improve energy efficiency or not, depending on where in the memory hierarchy v resides.
 Specifically, each time a RCMP instruction is fetched, the scheduler has to decide whether to branch to the entry point of the respective RSlice(v), or whether to perform the load to read v from memory.
-A control flag, recompute, remains set as recomputation - traversal of an RSlice - is in progress. recompute is reset by default.
+A control flag, recompute, remains set as recompute is reset by default.